genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 Test it with Genesis Console.

 :::info END OF DAY 1
-This is the end of the day 1 of our training, to help your training journey, check out how your application should look like at the end of day 1 [here](https://github.com/genesiscommunitysuccess/devtraining-seed/tree/Exercise-1.2).
+This is the end of the day 1 of our training.
+To help your training journey, check out how your application should look at the end of day 1 [here](https://github.com/genesiscommunitysuccess/devtraining-seed/tree/Exercise-1.2).
 :::